Built for hospitals, schools, NGOs and activists in the Global South · Available in 6 languages

 Plain English — No Jargon

-The three attacks that hit small organizations most.
+The three attacks that hit small organizations most — and free recovery steps.

 Threat 01